-- Applicants must choose one "OPTION" to describe the 21st CCLC program to implement.
-Option 1 is for Expanded Learning Time (in school and in the summer only), Option 2 and Option 3 are for Out-of- School Time programming (before, after and/or summer school services); - There are 23 prompts, regardless of the option chosen; - Some prompts are weighted more for scoring purposes; - An undetermined number of quality applicants from each of the options will be selected and funded based on available resources.
+- Applicants must choose from three separate grant types: Option 1 is for Expanded Learning Time (in school and in the summer only), Option 2 and Option 3 are for Out-of-School Time programming (before, after and/or summer school services). - There are 19 prompts.
+Prompts 1-16 are required for all applicants; Prompt 17 is for Option 1 only; Prompts 18 and 19 are optional for competitive priority points. - Some prompts are weighted more for scoring purposes. - An undetermined number of quality applicants from each of the options will be selected and funded based on available resources.